elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts.md

 subject: History of the World
 file_name: what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts.md
 url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
-score: 9.0
+score: -1.0
 related_article1:
-    id: 160374
+    id: 159890
     title: >-
-        What are the defining decorative styles of La Tène Culture?
+        How did Celtic architectural styles reflect their settlement patterns?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
+    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
 related_article2:
-    id: 160175
+    id: 159862
     title: >-
-        How did Celtic architectural styles reflect their settlement patterns?
+        What are the main characteristics of Halstatt Culture's art and material goods?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
+    url: /learn/history-of-the-world/questions/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods
 related_article3:
-    id: 160178
+    id: 159868
     title: >-
-        What were the key trading centers in Celtic trade networks?
+        What are the defining decorative styles of La Tène Culture?
-    subject: History of the World
+    subject: Art History and Literature
-    url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
+    url: /learn/art-history-and-literature/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
 related_article4:
-    id: 160369
+    id: 159926
     title: >-
-        How did the migration patterns of Proto-Indo-Europeans affect their settlement in Britain and Ireland?
+        How did geography influence the cultural development and migration patterns of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
+    url: /learn/history-of-the-world/questions/how-did-geography-influence-the-cultural-development-and-migration-patterns-of-the-celts
 related_article5:
-    id: 159900
+    id: 159883
     title: >-
-        What impact did natural resources and landscapes have on Celtic society?
+        What was the tribal organization and social hierarchy in Celtic society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-impact-did-natural-resources-and-landscapes-have-on-celtic-society
+    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
 ---

 &nbsp;